Mekino05/alx-higher_level_programming/0x00-python-hello_world/README.md

-write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line
+write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode